kevin2190p/SpeechEmotionRL/README.md

 How to Use:
-1. Install Dependencies
+1. Install Dependencies:
 Run the following script to install the required libraries: python install_dependencies.py

 2. Update the necessary path name

-3. Run the Pipeline
+3. Run the Pipeline:
 Execute the full emotion recognition pipeline: python main.py

-4. Access the Web Interface
+4. Access the Web Interface:
 After the pipeline completes, a web app will launch at: http://127.0.0.1:5000